rexrainbow/phaser3-rex-notes/docs/docs/tagtextplugin.md

 Displays text with multi-color, font face, or font size with tags.

 - Author: Rex
-- A kind of game object
+- A kind of game object, installed by global plugin

 ## Source code